WordPress Security Plugins are the Holy Grail of confusing WordPress essentials.

 - The firewall is actually decent for a free one

 Ease of Use: It is very easy to install and use the plugin.
 The charts make it easy for you to understand security issues and fix them with a couple of clicks.

 Cleanup Type: N/A

 Long-Term Viability: Non-Viable.
 The majority of WordPress users will face a malware attack at some point.
 A free protection plugin is not a sustainable option.
-We highly recommend that you install comprehensive WordPress security plugins instead.
-You need a malware scanner and a malware removal system in place along with a firewall, spam protection, and login protection on your website.
+We highly recommend that you install comprehensive WordPress security plugin instead.
+You need a malware scanner and a system for removing malware in place along with a firewall, spam protection, and login security on your WordPress site.

 Solution scope: In terms of pure protection, All-In-One WP Security and Firewall offers a plugin packed with great features.
 The only problem is that it lacks some critical features such as site cleanup, regular malware scanning, and support while removing malware from a hacked WordPress site.

-Final Verdict: HIGHLY RECOMMENDED IF YOU DON’T WANT TO INVEST IN PREMIUM WORDPRESS SECURITY PLUGINS
+Final Verdict: HIGHLY RECOMMENDED IF YOU DON’T WANT TO INVEST IN PREMIUM WORDPRESS SECURITY PLUGIN

 BulletProof Security is not among the most user-friendly WordPress security plugins out there.
 Honestly, it is meant more for advanced developers, who want to tinker around with features and settings.